Baby Led Weaning Meatballs

 I know many of you may be skeptical about introducing eggs to babies since they are an allergenic food.
 However, these baby meatballs are the perfect way to introduce eggs.

 The latest research shows that introducing allergen foods earlier rather than later may reduce the risk of allergies later on.
-I talk more about eggs specifically in this post about baby led weaning foods for 6 months.

-How Make Meatballs For Babies
+How to Make Meatballs For Babies

-Simply mix all of the ingredients together in a bowl.
 Make sure your sweet potatoes are pre-cooked (I just microwave them for 5-6 minutes) and then remove the skin.

 Form into meatball shape and place on baking sheet.

-You want the meatballs to hold together well, but we soft enough for babies to gum them if they don’t have any teeth.
-This is where the mashed sweet potato works really well when combined with ground turkey.
+You want the meatballs to hold together well, but be soft enough for babies to gum them if they don’t have any teeth.

 For food safety reasons, use a food thermometer to check the interior temperature is 165 degrees.
 Definitely don’t want to serve undercooked meat products to your baby!